 Painting became a way of naturally extending ideas that I previously began using video, a way of creating the ultimate still.
 I re-frame and emphasise occurrences, observing through a window or a camera lens.
-The glass separates me from my subject and I become an observer of a time.
+The glass separates me from my subject and I become an observer of time.
 I become engulfed by the enormity of my subject, I become immersed.
-My day dreams in front of the skies and places I study have a habit of taking me elsewhere.
 I imagine extensions to existence, I get caught between two times and spaces, I exist between two worlds.

 Glass and reflective surfaces remain a constant source of interest.
-Lakes become mirrors, giving the sky back to the earth.
-They are like windows on another dimension, breaking the monotony of the horizon and burning a hole in time and space.
+They are like windows on another dimension, even lakes become mirrors, giving the sky back to the earth.
+They break the monotony of the horizon and burn a hole in time and space.

 I was born in the East Coast town of Grimsby and graduated from BA Contemporary Arts at Nottingham Trent University in 2004.
 During 2005-2006 I trained to be a teacher and taught Art for 5 years alongside developing my own work within the artistic community in Cambridge.
 I left the UK in 2011 and since then I’ve lived and worked in Brussels.